 Are you obsessed with Christmas decorations?
-Then try this super cute flame-free snowman luminaries.
+Then try these super cute flame-free snowman luminaries.

-Not only is this DIY project made in a matter of minutes but also only requires household items.
-No extra trip to the store needed!
+Not only is this DIY snowman craft for preschoolers made in a matter of minutes but also only requires household items.
+No extra trip to the store is needed!

 Let’s dive right in and find out how to make these easy DIY snowman luminaries.